 The General Watch Company

-The history of the General Watch Company watch goes back to 1848, when a Louis Brandt established a business as a watchmaker.
-In the beginning Brandt assembled key-wound pocket watches made from parts supplied by local craftsmen.
+The history of the General Watch Company watch goes back to 1848 when Louis Brandt established a business as a watchmaker.
+In the beginning, Brandt assembled key-wound pocket watches made from parts supplied by local craftsmen.
 He sold his watches throughout Europe, with England being his primary market.
 Louis Brandt died in 1879 and his sons, Louis-Paul and César, took over the family business.

 In 1880, Louis-Paul and César set up an in-house watch manufacturing business, La Generale Watch Co (General Watch Company).
 Obviously, brand names for their product were required and the two brothers selected a number of names for their watches.
 One of these brands was Helvetia, which is the female personification of the Swiss nation.

 The watches produced by the Brandt brothers were highly respected.
 In 1885 they began incorporating the new lever movements in their watches.
 They were able to produce watches that were accurate to within 30 seconds per day, which was an incredible achievement at the time.
 By 1890 the General Watch company was producing more than 100,000 watches per year and became the largest producer of watches in Switzerland.
 In 1892 the brothers produced the world’s first minute-repeating wristwatch.
 This watch had a slide at the 3 o’clock position that could be moved to trigger a striking mechanism that would chime the minutes and hours.
 Wristwatches at the time were unusual and seen as more of an accessory than a serious timepiece.
 This was way ahead of its time bearing in mind that wristwatches only gained popularity during World War 1.